jsoftwareengineering/Dope-Player/README.md

 ## Installation

 To begin working with Dope Player, just open the project in [Android Studio](https://developer.android.com/studio/index.html).
 You will also need to register set up a spotify developer account as denoted in the [Spotify Android SDK Tutorial](https://developer.spotify.com/technologies/spotify-android-sdk/tutorial/).
+To stream Spotify audio on Android, you need a Spotify Premium account.
+This is true for testing and development as well.

 You will also need to create a java class called `SpotifyConstants.java` in the folder `/app/src/main/java/com/example/jamesb/dopeplayer/` with information from your developer account follwing this format
 ```java